What modalities do you offer, and how much experience do you have?

 Difficulty holding up limbs for the farrier.

-Uneven hoof wear patterns.
+Uneven hoof wear.

-Inability to focus or connect with their handlers.
+Inability to focus or connect with handlers.

 How long do appointments take?

-If your horse is seeing me for the first time, or if over one year has elapsed since they were last seen, an Initial Equine Wellness Session is required.
+If your horse is seeing me for the first time, or if over one year has elapsed since they were last seen, an Initial Equine Session is required.
 Initial Sessions exist to allow me to gather information and to begin a plan to support you and your horse.
 Please allow up to 2 hours for Initial Sessions.
 A generous appointment time allows for for me to meet your horse where they are in the present moment, to discuss your challenges and goals, and to develop a trusting working relationship - with you, and with your horse.

 What are your working hours?